mimuki/block/README.md

 > `mimuki.net/block/2`

 Blocks every website, minus those "you're being redirected, but it's not a new webpage" pages.
 Useful for when you need a nudge to computer less.
+And websites that I need to access in an emergency, because forcing loved ones to change platform is not cool, even if it's a bad platform.

 ### Manual config